Buying A House With Uneven Floors? What To Consider

 If you or the home inspector identifies a problem with the home’s foundation, the obvious next step is to calculate how much it will cost to solve it.
 While foundation repair costs vary based on the level of damage, it also depends on the type of foundation.

 The two most common types of foundation are slab and pier-and-beam.
 Older homes typically have pier-and-beam foundations, which are less expensive to fix since they provide easier access to the beams.
-Major foundation repairs can cost thousands of dollars, with the typical homeowner paying between $1,989 and $7,006.
+Major foundation repairs can cost thousands of dollars, with the typical homeowner paying between $2,153 and $7,736 as of this writing.

 4. Additional Structural Fixes Can Add Up